The Takeaway:

 Since many people spend several hours a day in their chairs, all of our finalists need to be comfortable.
 Comfort, however, is both relative and subjective.
 It can take several different forms, including:

-This last item is the reason why leather upholstered chairs tend to rank somewhat lower in these kinds of roundup reviews.
-Although they look nice, they tend to make the people sitting in them sweat if you spend more than just a couple of hours at a stretch in the chair.
+This last item is why leather-upholstered chairs tend to rank somewhat lower in these kinds of roundup reviews.
+Although they look nice, they tend to make the people sitting in them sweat if you spend more than a couple of hours at a stretch in them.
 Fabric and mesh are both more breathable and, as such, tend to be more comfortable.

 Ergonomic Supports

-Even if a chair meets both of the above requirements, since we’re specifically looking for great ergonomic chairs, our finalists need to have well-implemented ergonomic features.
+Even if a chair meets the above requirements, since we’re specifically looking for great ergonomic chairs, our finalists need well-implemented ergonomic features.
 Granted, at the $300 price point, a given chair may not have all of these, but it needs to have at least a few of the following:

 Bonus points if any of these are also adjustable.

-How important each of these elements will vary from one person to the next, so as you read about our overall winner and the various finalists we considered, you may find yourself disagreeing with our conclusions.
+How important each of these elements will vary from person to person, so as you read about our overall winner and the various finalists we considered, you may disagree with our conclusions.

-That’s fine, and in fact, it’s exactly why we included details on all of our finalists as well!
-Our goal, after all, is to help you find your next office chair, and there is no cookie cutter, one size fits all solutions.
+That’s fine, and it’s exactly why we included details on all of our finalists as well!
+Our goal, after all, is to help you find your next office chair, and there are no cookie-cutter, one-size-fits-all solutions.

-So, with that said, let’s dive in and take a look at our winners and the rivals we compared it with.
-We’ll start with the fabric and leather-clad chairs and provide a separate section where we’ll detail the best mesh ergonomic office chair under $300 and the other contenders in that group.
+So, with that said, let’s dive in and take a look at our winners and the rivals we compared them with.
+We’ll start with the fabric—and leather-clad chairs and provide a separate section detailing the best mesh ergonomic office chair under $300 and the other contenders in that group.

 Best Ergonomic Office Chairs Under $300 – Fabric & Leather